Skip to Main Content

 Books

-The Esri Guide to GIS Analysis, Volume 1 (Second Edition) by Andy Mitchell
+The Esri Guide to GIS Analysis, Volume 1 (Second Edition)

 "Using examples from various industries, this book focuses on six of the most common geographic analysis tasks: mapping where things are mapping the most and least mapping density finding what is inside finding what is nearby, and mapping what has changed.
 Written for both new and experienced GIS users, this book builds a foundation of the basic tasks needed to handle a wide range of analysis applications"-- Provided by publisher.